 Multiple sclerosis (MS) is one of the most common neurological disorders whose symptoms occur as a result of the inflammation and breakdown in myelin.
 Myelin is made of lipids of proteins, tau cells and protective layers of nerve fibers.
 It insulates the nerve fibers found in the central nervous system (CNS) and the peripheral nervous system(PNS) by surrounding them.
 This properties may be likened to the loss of insulating material around an electrical wire.
-Demyelination is a degenerative process that erodes away the myelin sheath.
-The myelin basic proteins (MBPs), other particles which are separated from myelin sheath accumulate in the plaque-like debris form in some places of the brain and the spinal cord (Canbay, 2010).
+Demyelination is a degenerative process that erodes the myelin sheath.
+The myelin basic proteins (MBPs) and other particles which are separated from myelin sheath accumulate in the plaque-like debris form in some specific regions of the brain and the spinal cord (Canbay, 2010).
 The intensity of electrical signals, traveling along the nerves, decrease and become noisy.
-A patient affected from MS disease sometimes lives a progressive disorders with the functions that are controlled by the CNS such as vision, speech, walking, writing, attention and memory.
+A patient affected from MS disease may experience progressive disorders of the functions that are controlled by the CNS, such as vision, speech, walking, writing, attention and memory.

-The dielectrophoretic force has been found as the essential cause of MS disease, which is one of the most common neurological disorders (Canbay, 2010).
-In the study, the correlation between MS and the electromagnetic fields has been shown with the seven different ways and arguments (Canbay, 2013).
-In a recent study, it was explained that both the radiologically isolated syndrome (RIS) which occurs following the magnetic resonance imaging (MRI) examinations and highly suggestive Multiple Sclerosis disease occurs as a result of the dielectrophoretic force (Canbay, 2014).
-In fact, the study (Canbay, 2014) about RIS was evidence that the RIS can not be a correct concept.
-Frequent MRI applications, the improper selection of the operating frequency of MRI scanners could lead to occur of MS-like syndromes in brain.
-In a study in 1999 (Westland K W, Pollard J D, Sander S, Bonner J G, Linington C and McLeod JG, 1999) has very interesting results about the demyelination.
-In that study, the researchers, systemically, injected reactive T cells to a non-neurol antigen (ovalbumin) of Lewis rats and caused them to accumulate in thoraic dorsal column by a prior injection of ovalbumin.
-According to their findings and interpretations, a more profound conduction block and more plaque-like region of demyelination were observed in the animals.
-However, they were not able to explain completely of the main cause of their findings.
-If the researchers had taken the dielectrophoretic effect on the myelin into account, they would be able to explain both the main cause of occurred demyelination, plaque-like structure, and the motion of T cells in a dielectrophoretic force field, like in the studies (Canbay, 2015) (Heida T, Rutten WL, Marani E, 2001).
-Moreover, when the stimulator had not been applied on the mouse, the plaque-like formations would not be observed.
+The dielectrophoretic force has been found as the essential cause of MS disease, which is one of the most common neurological disorders.
+In this study, the correlation between MS and the electromagnetic fields has been shown by nine different ways and their arguments.
+One of them RIS (Radiolagically Isolated Syndrome) occurs following MRI (Magnetic Resonance Imagining) examinations.
+In a recent study, it was explained that both, RIS (radiolagically isolated syndrome) and MS (multiple sclerosis) disease occur as a result of dielectrophoretic force.
+In fact, the study (Canbay, 2014) about RIS was the evidence that RIS should not be named as an individual concept, since it's just an accelerated form of demyelination phenomena due to dielectrophoretic force which is exactly the same phenomena due to the same force that causes MS disease.
+Frequent MRI applications and improper selection of the operating frequency of MRI scanners can lead to occurring of MS-like syndromes in the brain.
+A study from 1999 has very interesting results about the demyelination.
+In that study, the researchers, systemically, injected reactive T cells to a non-neural antigen (ovalbumin) of Lewis rats and caused those T cells to accumulate in thoraic dorsal column by a prior injection of ovalbumin.
+According to their findings and interpretations, a more profound conduction block and more plaquelike regions of demyelination were observed in the animals.
+However, they were not able to explain the main cause of this result.
+If the researchers had taken the dielectrophoretic effect on the myelin into account, they would be able to explain not only the main cause of occurred demyelination and plaque-like structure but also the motion of the T cells in a dielectrophoretic force field, like in the author's studies (Canbay, 2015) (Heida T, Rutten WL, Marani E, 2001).
+Moreover, the stimulator had not been applied on the rats, the plaque-like formations due to geometric properties of rats would not be able to observe.